How To Heal From A Covert Narcissist Mother’s Burdens

 If you have or had a covert narcissist mother, then read through to understand how they function, what their nature is, and how they afflict their children.

-These are the four main traits of a covert narcissist mother:
+The four main traits of a covert narcissist mother are:

 1. They will mark out “The Golden Child”.

-Covert narcissist mothers target one high-empathy child as their main supply source of admiration and attention.
+Covert narcissist mothers target one high-empathy child as their main supply.
+This child loves, admires, respects, and pays full attention to her.
 This is known as “golden child syndrome.”

-The golden child experiences “emotional incest.”
-Their childhood is spent putting their adult mother’s emotional needs before their own.
+This golden child experiences something like “emotional incest.”
+Their childhood is spent meeting their adult mother’s emotional needs and demands, neglecting their own.

-This is classic manipulation, using overpraise and love-bombing to turn the child into an emotional crutch for the mother’s needs.
+This is classic covert manipulation, using occasional praise, love-bombing, and withholding to mold the child into an emotional crutch for the mother’s needs.

 2. They will play the “Self-Sacrificing Saint”.